 No restrictions were encountered on access to the information in this audit.
-However, the audit is confined to assuring the cattle purchase process and the Socioenvironmental Monitoring System for the supply farms put in place by JBS, bearing in mind the sampling process described in this report, in accordance with the Term of Reference for Third-Party Audits 2017 (base year 2016).
+However, the audit is confined to assuring the cattle purchase process and the Socioenvironmental Monitoring System for the Supply Farms put in place by JBS, bearing in mind the sampling process described in this report, in accordance with the Term of Reference for Third-Party Audits.